NENUKORAH/School_District_Analysis./README.md

 Thirdly, the modification impacted on the ranking of the schools and also impacted the score averages for math and reading.

 Finally, there were changes to results by school spending, school size and school type specifically in the buckets where Thomas High school falls under.

+Though there were changes accross the parameters highlighted above, the impact on the summary results is not highly impacted by the changes to Thomas High School when we look at averages and percentages to the nearest tenths .

 **Nnaemeka Enukorah**